This page is for managers and instructors who plan on using the software for their training programs or classes.

 The first eight chapters of the software help to bridge the gap between students who have some exposure to accounting and those who have no exposure to accounting and are apprehensive about the subject.
 Click here for more information about the levels at which the software can be used.

 Many schools are looking to enhance their first course in financial accounting by requiring students without an accounting background to go through an accounting module before the beginning of classes.
 The first eight chapters of the software are ideal for such a task.
 These chapters assume that students have no prior background in accounting and introduce students to the basic elements of the accrual method and double entry bookkeeping.
-Since the software is distributed on a CD-ROM, it can be easily mailed to students worldwide.

 Even if there is no pre-term, the software is highly useful for students as a supplement to a text.
 Click here for more information about the levels at which the software can be used.